Breakfast , Lunch , Dinner

 You don’t have to pay for domestic flight tickets either.
 Instead of hiring a private jeep, you can travel by public bus service.

-Likewise, Ganesh Himal trek route doesn’t go across a restricted area trekking region.
+Likewise, Ganesh Himal trek route doesn’t go across a restricted area trekking in Nepal.
 That is to say, you don’t need any special trekking permit by paying comparatively high cost.

 As a whole, Ganesh Himal Base Camp trek cost is really lower than other trekking regions of Nepal.
 Contact us for more details about it.